Skip to content

 bun add @nice-code/state immer

-• Tear-free React — built on useSyncExternalStore, no provider or context required.
+• Plays nicely with React — built on useSyncExternalStore, with no provider or context to set up.

 import { Store } from "@nice-code/state";